 - 8 appetizer shells or small bowls

 - 2 tbsp pine nuts – or pepitas

 - 24 bay scallops

 - 1 tsp. butter – enough to just thinly cover your frying pan

-- Let them sit in the pan without moving for 2-3 minutes until a side is brown.
-Roll them over, then cook them for 3 more minutes.
+- Let them sit in the pan without moving for 1-2 minutes until a side is brown.
+Roll them over, then sear them for another 1-2 more minutes.

 - Squeeze juice from half a lemon over them and let the juice sizzle for a few seconds while swirling the scallops in the pan.
 Remove quickly into a bowl so you can place them into your shells or plates.

 - Garnish with balsamic-soaked mustard seeds and serve.